-The Sutton Hoo’s Ship Company was formed in 2016 with the sole purpose of creating a permanent and authentic replica of the Anglo-Saxon ship.
+The Sutton Hoo’s Ship Company (SHSC) was formed in 2016 with the sole purpose of creating a permanent and authentic replica of the Anglo-Saxon ship.

 Buried in the 7th century within the Sutton Hoo royal burial grounds and discovered in 1939, the ship was a mere shadow of its former awe-inspiring glory.

 The Ship’s Company team is made up of professionals, volunteers and enthusiasts who are working together to fully understand the dimensions and construction methods.

 The ship will be built in the newly opened 'Longshed', a purpose-built unit gifted to the town and dedicated to the maritime history and education.

 The team will build the Saxon ship using authentic ship-building methods with the help of marine archaeologists, ship architects, shipwrights and experts in green wood working.
 Together with strong academic support from the Universities of York and Southampton the team will ensure detailed records are kept at every stage of the build.
 Along with professional shipwrights overseeing critical parts of the build, the team will engage with apprentices and students from the International Boatbuilding Training College at Lowestoft to benefit from learning on the build.